Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Numerical Experiments

 where $\{x_k\}_{k=1}^{K}$ belongs to the standard $K-1$ simplex, i.e. $\sum_{i=1}^{K} x_i = 1 \text{ and } x_i\geq 0 \text{ for all } i\in \{1,\dots ,K\},$ and the normalizing constant $B(\alpha)$ in equation~\eqref{eqn:pdf} is the multivariate alpha function, which can be expressed as $B(\alpha) = \frac{\prod_{i=1}^{K} \Gamma(\alpha_i)}{\Gamma(\sum_{i=1}^{K}\alpha_{i})}$, for any $\alpha := (\alpha_1, \dots, \alpha_K)\in\mathbb{R}_{\geq 0}^{K}$, where $\Gamma(\cdot)$ denotes the gamma function.

 In our experiment, we set $\alpha = (1,2,2)$ and use uniform distribution on the simplex as the prior distribution.
 For PLD, we set $\delta = 0.005$ and learning rate $\eta = 0.0001$, and $\eta$ is decreased by $25\%$ every $1000$ iterations.
-For PHMC, we set $\delta = 0.01$, $\gamma = 0.6$, and we take the learning rate $\eta = 0.0012$, where $\eta$ is decreased by $10\%$ every $200$ iterations.
-We obtain $1000$ samples from the posterior distribution using our methods and calculate the 2-Wasserstein distance for each of the three (coordinates) dimensions with respect to the true distribution based on 1000 runs.
-The results in Figure~\ref{fig:Diri-wass} illustrates the convergence of our methods where we observe that the 2-Wasserstein distance decays to zero in each dimension for both PLD and PHMC methods.
-In Figure~\ref{fig:Diri-density}, on the left panel we illustrate the target distribution whereas in the middle and right panels, we illustrate the density of the samples obtained by PLD and PHMC methods, based on 1000 samples.
-These figures illustrate that PLD and PHMC can sample successfully from the true Dirichlet distribution for this problem.
+For PULMC, we set $\delta = 0.01$, $\gamma = 0.6$, and we take the learning rate $\eta = 0.0012$, where $\eta$ is decreased by $10\%$ every $200$ iterations.
+We obtain $1000$ samples from the posterior distribution using our methods and calculate the 2-Wasserstein distance for each of the three (coordinates) dimensions with respect to the true distribution based on $1000$ runs.
+The results in Figure~\ref{fig:Diri-wass} illustrates the convergence of our methods where we observe that the 2-Wasserstein distance decays to zero in each dimension for both PLD and PULMC methods.
+In Figure~\ref{fig:Diri-density}, on the left panel we illustrate the target distribution whereas in the middle and right panels, we illustrate the density of the samples obtained by PLD and PULMC methods, based on $1000$ samples.
+These figures illustrate that PLD and PULMC can sample successfully from the true Dirichlet distribution for this problem.
+In Figure \ref{fig:var-dep1}, we also plot the (expected) average number of iterations $k$ required for achieving an accuracy $\varepsilon$, i.e. for achieving $\mathcal{W}_2(\mathcal{L}(x_k), \pi) \leq \varepsilon$ where $x_k$ are the iterates and $\pi$ is the target Dirichlet distribution.
+In Figure \ref{fig:var-dep1}, the x-axis is the accuracy $\varepsilon$ whereas the y-axis is the number of iterations required.
+PULMC and PLD performs similarly, especially when the accuracy required is not small.
+It may be that both algorithms admit a better scaling in practice on this example with respect to $\varepsilon$ than the worst-case theoretical bounds we provide in Table \ref{tab:methods}.

+In Figure~\ref{fig:d-dep1}, we also vary the dimension $d$ while keeping the target accuracy $\varepsilon$ fixed.
+More specifically, we report the (estimated) expected number of iterations needed to achieve the Wasserstein distance at most $\varepsilon=0.25$.
+The parameter $\alpha=(\alpha_1, \alpha_2,\dots, \alpha_d)$ of the Dirichlet distribution in dimension $d$ is generated randomly, where $\alpha_i$ is set to a uniformly random integer from 1 to 5 independently for every $i=1,2,\dots,d$.
+We tuned the parameters for both algorithms.
+In the PLD case, we use $\delta=0.0004, \eta=0.0003/d$.
+In the PULMC case, we use $\delta=0.001, \eta=0.0012/d, \gamma=0.7$.
+We observe that the number of iterations required for PLD grows (approximately) linearly in the dimension $d$, whereas for PULMC we have roughly a sublinear growth in the dimension.
+The experimental results are more or less inline with our theoretical findings, where we prove that for the TV distance, PULMC admits better ($\mathcal{O}(\sqrt{d})$) guarantees compared to $\mathcal{O}(d)$ guarantees of PLD.